alibabazhao/GeoQuiz/README.md

 * [X] User can **tap the question itself to move to next question**

 The following **additional** features are implemented:
+* [ ] User should not rotate after they cheat to clear our the cheating result.
+* [ ] Once they get back, users should not rotate to clear out mIsCheater.
+* [X] User should not press NEXT until the question they cheated on comes back around.

 ## Video Walkthrough